range-et/PGL/README.md

 ## Notes on terminology

-It can be a bit cunfusing especially when working with Nodes/Edges/Vetices/Lines in this library (Also in general in working with graphs).
+It can be a bit confusing especially when working with Nodes/Edges/Vertices/Lines in this library (Also in general in working with graphs).
 Hence the terminology that I've followed here is as following:

-- Nodes (The libray and the class is called \_Node so as to not confuse with NodeJS ) and Edges make up a graph.
+- Nodes (The library and the class is called \_Node so as to not confuse with NodeJS ) and Edges make up a graph.
-- Vertices and Lines make up the 3d visualisation side of a graph.
+- Vertices and Lines make up the 3d visualization side of a graph.
 - Nodes are the abstract idea, vertices are what's visualized
 - Edges are the abstract idea , lines are what's visualized Lastly there are a few helper classes like points and lines.
 Points are essentially vectors and are used for displacement and also for describing a place in relation to the global coordinate system.
 Line are an array of points that get translated into lines using one of the visualization methods.
-Points can have different visualisations like boxes, billboarded planes and cylinders etc.
+Points can have different visualizations like boxes, billboarded planes and cylinders etc.

 ## Semantics of the Package

-Existing network visualisation libraries like NetworkX dictated the semantics of the graph library and borrowed some of the semantic ideas from three JS.
+Existing network visualization libraries like NetworkX dictated the semantics of the graph library and borrowed some of the semantic ideas from three JS.
 The process is to define a Graph Object made of nodes and edges.
 Then modify this graph based on some set of properties.
 Then update the relevant settings.
-And lastly, to visualise the nodes, either as point clouds, boxes or cylinders, and to draw out the edges (bundled or not) lines.
+And lastly, to visualize the nodes, either as point clouds, boxes or cylinders, and to draw out the edges (bundled or not) lines.
 Here is an illustrated walkthrough of a simple set-up given a predefined set of “nodes” and “edges”.

 ## Documentation